Recent publications & awards

 PWB films Love the Oceans and Beyond the Gun have been selected to be screened at the Wildlife Conservation Film Festival in NYC, October 17-27th 2019.

-Danielle Da Silva is the Founder of PWB and is an avid traveller, photographer, and director.
+Danielle Khan Da Silva is the Founder of PWB and is an avid traveller, photographer, and director.
 She has been on the TEDx stage twice with her talks entitled "Grassroots Narrative" and "Connection is the Key to Conservation."

-Huffington Post's Marquis Cabrera sits down with PWB founder Danielle Da Silva to discuss her ideas and direction for the company.
+Huffington Post's Marquis Cabrera sits down with PWB founder Danielle Khan Da Silva to discuss her ideas and direction for the company.

 Sudbury photographer goes to Peru - Thomas Duncan is going to Peru in March as part of a special trip with Photographers Without Borders.